hbgit/Map2Check/README.md

 property p is violated.
 For each verification result the witness file (called <b>witness.graphml</b>) is generated Map2Check root-path folder.
-There is timeout of 895 seconds set by this script, using "timeout" tool that is part of coreutils on debian and fedora.
+There is timeout of 895 seconds set by this script, using "timeout" tool that is part of coreutils on debian.
 If these constraints are violated, it should be treated as UNKNOWN result.
 </p>

 ===========================